Tim McCreadie

 Tim McCreadie (born April 12, 1974) is an American Dirt Late Model racing driver.
 He is the 2021 and 2022 Lucas Oil Late Model Dirt Series Champion.
-In 2007 he ran a partial schedule in NASCAR West Series, ARCA RE/MAX Series, NASCAR Busch Series, and World of Outlaws Late Model Series.
+In 2007 he ran a partial schedule in the NASCAR West Series, ARCA RE/MAX Series, NASCAR Busch Series, and World of Outlaws Late Model Series.

 Racing career

+Early career

-As a youth, McCreadie raced go karts in the Thousand Island region of New York, and advanced to small block modifieds.
-McCreadie was 59-time DIRT Big-Block feature winner prior to moving on to the Late Models.
+As a youth, McCreadie raced go karts in the Thousand Island region of New York, and advanced to small block modifieds putting a 358 Mod together with his neighborhood go-karting buddies.
+In 2001, he joined with car owner John Finch, which began a two-year rout with 24 victories at nine tracks including ten Super DIRT Series wins and the 2001 Weedsport Speedway title.
+McCreadie then piloted the Carl Myers’ Sweeteners Plus modified until the team moved full time to the Late Models in 2005.

+Late Models

+McCreadie competed on a part time schedule with the World of Outlaw Late Models Series, capturing the 2004 Rookie of the Year title.
+He won nine times his first full season in a full-fendered car.
+McCreadie then won the 2006 Chili Bowl as a driver for Australian speedway team Hawk Racing, as well as the 2006 World of Outlaws Late Model Series Championship.

 McCreadie was voted the 2006 Al Holbert Memorial National Driver of the Year by the Eastern Motorsport Press Association.

-McCreadie won the 2006 Chili Bowl as a driver for Australian speedway team Hawk Racing,as well as the 2006 World of Outlaws Late Model Series Championship.
+Asphalt racing

 McCreadie signed a development deal with Richard Childress Racing in 2007, racing six events in the NASCAR Nationwide Series.
 He earned top-15s at Gateway International Raceway and O'Reilly Raceway Park as was thought by many to be one of the next up-and-comers in the sport.
 He tested the RCR NNS car at Daytona International Speedway and topped the speed charts early on.
 Despite these successes, however, sponsorship could not be found for his team and he and Richard Childress Racing agreed to part ways.